DustinPham/ucr-cs100/tutorials/gdb-cheatsheet/gdb-cheatsheet.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) step` or `(gdb) s`

-`step` or `s` steps through your code line by line and also lets you walk through any function calls line by line.
+`step` steps through your code line by line and also lets you walk through any function calls line by line.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) next` or `(gdb) n`

-`next` or `n` steps through your code line by line, but will run function calls automatically.
+`next` steps through your code line by line, but will run function calls automatically.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) print <variable name>` or `(gdb) p <variable name>`

-`print` or `p` prints out the value in any variable.
+`print` prints out the value in any variable.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) kill` or `(gdb) k`

-`kill` or `k` kills the current program being run through gdb, but does not close gdb itself.
+`kill` kills the current program being run through gdb, but does not close gdb itself.
 This allows you to restart the debugging process with all breakpoints intact.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) record` after `(gdb) run`.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) record` or `(gdb) rec` after `(gdb) run`.

-`record` or `rec` will enable two extra commands that the user can use to step backwards through their program:
+`record`will enable two extra commands that the user can use to step backwards through their program:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`(gdb) reverse-step` or `(gdb) rs` or `(gdb) reverse-next` or `(gdb) rn`